ejsmont-artur/phpDesignPrinciples/README.md

 can be reused in any context without the need to extend any classes which makes it more flexible.

 Composition also allows you for smaller classes and promotes Single Responsibility Principle.

+# Open Closed Principle

+Dependency injection is a good way to add functionality in the future.
+Depending on interfaces also promotes future extensions.

 # Desing Patterns and electricity ;)